Logirby/Emotion-Level/Emotion-Fueled.md

 Every clash results in an emotion coin, positive results for the user cause positive coins and negative results cause negative coins.

-Once enough coins have been collected the Emotion Level will increase (0-5) and all Light will be restored.
+Once enough coins have been collected the Emotion Level will increase (0-5), all Light will be restored and maximum light increases by 1.

 Once Emotion Levels Up, it will be determined to be a Negative Emotion Level or a Positive Emotion Level from whatever coin type held majority (ties are solved by a coinflip, heads = positive tails = negative)